Stefka92/periwinkle-pilates/README.md

 4. Scroll down to Pages on the left hand side of the navigation bar and click on this link.
 6. In the Source section, choose main from the drop down select branch menu.
 Select Root from the drop down select folder menu.
 7. Click Save.
 Your live Github Pages site is now deployed at the URL shown (This may take a few minutes to show up).

+**How to Fork**
+If you would like to make changes to the website without affecting the original repository you can do so by making a copy.
+1. Click the GitHub repository you wish to fork.
+2. Click on the fork button located in the top right hand corner.

+ **How to clone**
+If you would like to download your repository and store it locally you can do so by cloning it 1.Click the GitHub repository you wish to clone.
+2.Click on the drop down arrow on the Code button located on the top right.
+3.Select and the link that appears.
+4.Open Gitpod & select the location where you would like the clone to be saved.
+5.In the terminal type 'git clone' and paste the link.
+6.Press enter to create your local clone.

 ## Testing
 To test my website I went through the following tests: